wiltruong/portfolio_v1/_posts/0001-01-03-pressstart.md

 [![1](/images/posts/strt3.png)](https://wilsontruong.com/images/posts/strt3.png)

 We also added other elements like social media, sharing, wish lists, and favourites – Which enhances the experience further.
+The idea is to connect this to major platforms like PSN, Xbox Live, and My Nintendo, so it players can share their wishlists, games, and whatnots to different consoles.

 [![1](/images/posts/strt4.png)](https://wilsontruong.com/images/posts/strt4.png)

 In the end, we wanted to reduce the frustration of finding games.
 Our secondary research showed that people often ask for recommendations online via social hubs like Reddit, Facebook, or Twitter.
 It shows that the abundance of games out there is quite large and is daunting to a new gamer today.
-We felt that we accomplished this by creating an app that is focused on doing one thing good, recommending quality games based on the user’s needs/preferences.
+I felt that we accomplished this by creating an app that is focused on doing one thing good, recommending quality games based on the user’s needs/preferences.

 [![1](/images/posts/strt5.png)](https://wilsontruong.com/images/posts/strt5.png)